Regsiter now for a personalized educational experience.

 Forgot your password?
 Enter the email address you used to create your account to initiate a password reset.

-Associate Professor, Division of Pediatric Endocrinology, Department of Pediatrics, Children?s Hospital of Pittsburgh of UPMC
+Associate Professor, Division of Pediatric Endocrinology, Department of Pediatrics, UPMC Children’s Hospital of Pittsburgh

 As part of her PhD thesis, she described a dramatic rise in the incidence of T1DM in the adolescent population, particularly in African Americans.
 This was followed by the finding that some children have characteristics of both type 1 and type 2 diabetes disease processes, in particular African Americans, who had evidence of β cell autoimmunity but also clear characteristics of insulin resistance, including overweight and acanthosis nigricans.
 A significant career contribution to the literature was the first recognition that obesity was present in children with T1DM with rising frequency over decades.
 She is currently exploring the effect of overweight and insulin resistance on early CVD risk factors and markers in children with T1DM.
 Her continued interest in this field has led to her current role as study co-chair of a multicenter US clinical trial to assess the efficacy and safety of metformin in overweight children with T1DM.